mlee241/ST558Project1/README.md

 wrap = get_wrapper("https://statsapi.web.nhl.com/api/v1")
 ```

-This will produce a table of the team.stats modifier from the NHL Stats
+This will produce a table of the `team.stats` modifier from the NHL
-API and return all the data from all teams.
-Note that I did not output
+Stats API and return all the data from all teams.
+Note that I did not
-the `wrap` because it is the same output as `kable(team.stats)`.
+output the `wrap` because it is the same output as
+`kable(data.frame(team.stats))`.

 # Exploratory Data Analysis